IrisBICS/BSP6-Technical-deliverable/README.md

 ## Trained models

-Please find the models trained with the code of this repository [here](https://drive.google.com/drive/folders/1tRyeVec0-Ih8gHUIzojiWgUEJAR2AM6l?usp=sharing).
+Please find the neural networks trained with the code of this repository [here](https://drive.google.com/drive/folders/1tRyeVec0-Ih8gHUIzojiWgUEJAR2AM6l?usp=sharing).
 For each model:

-* The JSON file contains the model's architecture.
+* The JSON file contains the architecture.
-* The h5 file contains the model's weights.
+* The h5 file contains the weights.
-* The csv file contains the model's training history.
+* The csv file contains the training history.
 * The plots folder contains the plots of:
   1. Training and validation accuracy
   2. Training and validation loss